e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **A selector resolves against a source, before any client policy applies.**
 The table selectors — `get_output`, `get_local`, `get_slot`, `get_face` —
+resolve against a *table source*: a boundary snapshot, or the scratch tables a service evaluation instantiates ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)) — the axis separates table-borne values from store-borne ones, not snapshots from services.
+The store selectors — `get_state`,
-resolve against a boundary snapshot.
-The store selectors — `get_state`, `get_deriv` — resolve only against live stores, which only stopped-sim service evaluations, `capture`, and post-run inspection of the live stores ([§9.2](#92-outbound-snapshot-publication)'s replay-to-inspect) ever hold: the snapshot deliberately carries no
+`get_deriv` — resolve only against live stores, which only stopped-sim service evaluations, `capture`, and post-run inspection of the live stores ([§9.2](#92-outbound-snapshot-publication)'s replay-to-inspect) ever hold: the snapshot deliberately carries no